-The suburbs are vast and everyone is looking for that parent that’s just like them.
-This month we’re taking a look “Behind the Trike” and meeting the parents who bring Little Lake County to you everyday.
-Today we’re meeting our fearless leader and editor, Melissa, the “Mom in Charge.”
+The suburbs are vast, and everyone is looking for that parent that’s just like them.
+This month we’re taking a look “Behind the Trike” and meeting the parents who bring Lake County to you every day.
+Today we’re meeting our fearless leader and creator of Little Lake County, Melissa, the “Mom in Charge.”

 How did you learn the skill for your business?

 Um, skill???
-Hmmm…well I often say that motherhood made me a writer.
-I guess it was always in there and the journey of motherhood brought it out.
-I was always the type of person to narrate my life in my head as I went about my day (also narcissistic so blogging was a perfect fit) or would make up stories of people and things I saw on the train or out walking.
-When I became a stay at home mom, writing became a way to keep my brain active and not feel so disconnected and it’s grown form there.
+Hmmm…well, I often say that motherhood made me a writer.
+I guess it was always in there, and the journey of motherhood brought it out.
+I was always the type of person to narrate my life in my head as I went about my day (also narcissistic, so blogging was a perfect fit).
+Or I would make up stories of people and things I saw on the train or out walking.
+When I became a stay-at-home mom, writing became a way to keep my brain active and not feel so disconnected, and it’s grown from there.

-The marketing side of social media I can only credit to going to a Liberal Arts college that taught us to think creatively.
-I also worked for and volunteered for non-profits for years.
-At non-profits everyone kind of does everything when it comes to market and fundraising which is all very similar to social media.
+The marketing side of social media I can only credit to going to a Liberal Arts college taught us to think creatively.
+I also worked for and volunteered at non-profits for years.
+At non-profits, everyone does everything when it comes to market and fundraising, which is all very similar to social media.
 I am also a lifetime member and have been an adviser with Alpha Phi Omega setting up service projects and working on large events teaches you a lot.